carpentries/instructor-training/_episodes/18-preparation.md

 > Have a look at your learning objective again and identify
 > *where* in the lesson that objective should reasonably be achieved.
 >
-> How might you apply formative assessment to
+> How might you apply formative assessment to:
 > a) verify that that achievement has been met by all and
 > b) make learners aware of their accomplishment?
 > Keep in mind that formative assessment can take many forms, including multiple
-> choice questions, faded examples, spontaneous questions and calls for sticky
+> choice questions, other exercises, spontaneous questions and calls for sticky
 > notes, provided that *all learners are evaluated*.
 Write some notes or thoughts about this process in the Etherpad for
 > discussion.
 >